cristiol/cristiol/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Cristi Olteanu
 ======================================================================================================================================

-Results-driven sales professional transitioning into a quality assurance (QA) role, equipped with a strong foundation in sales and a passion for technology.
-I am a dedicated individual with a strong passion for learning and mastering both manual and automated Quality Assurance (QA) processes.
-In my pursuit to become proficient in QA, I have focused on utilizing Python, Selenium, and Postman as my primary tools.
+After an 8-year career in sales, I transitioned to a career in tech, something I've desired for a long time because I am passionate about technology and programming.

+I started with Python and libraries like BeautifulSoup, Selenium, pytest, and the Django framework, but I'm also expanding my knowledge to other technologies.
+I've used HTML, CSS, and JavaScript in my personal projects, and currently, I'm undergoing Java training.
+I've always been competitive, which drives me towards excellence.
+I aspire to be the best, and I enjoy learning, working hard, and drawing inspiration from high-performance sports.

-* ✉️  You can contact me at [https://www.linkedin.com/in/cristi-olteanu-03937718b/](mailto:https://www.linkedin.com/in/cristi-olteanu-03937718b/)
+* ✉️  You can contact me at [here](https://www.linkedin.com/in/cristi-olteanu-03937718b/)
 * 🚀  I'm currently working on [peviitor](http://peviitor.ro/)
-* 🤝  I'm open to collaborating on QA projects
+* 🤝  I'm open to collaborating on cool projects

 ### Socials